Achievable logoAchievable logo

 Notation.
 Absolute value is denoted by |these vertical lines|.

 Layered questions.
-Follow the order of PEMDAS as if absolute value lines were parentheses: do them first, working from the inside to the outside.
+Follow PEMDAS as if absolute value bars were parentheses: evaluate them from the inside to the outside.

 Multiple solutions.
-Absolute value equations have multiple solutions if x is within the lines.
-The final value inside the absolute value lines can be either positive or negative because it will become positive after applying the primary rule.
+Absolute value equations have multiple solutions if x is within the bars.
+The expression inside the absolute value bars can be positive or negative, because absolute value makes the final result non-negative.

 Graphs.
-Remember that an absolute value graph looks like a V.
+An absolute value graph looks like a V.

 Sign up for free to take 5 quiz questions on this topic